truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/022-the-simile-of-the-snake.md

 "Exactly so, friends.
 As I understand the Dhamma taught by the Blessed One, those things called obstructions by the Blessed One are not able to obstruct one who engages in them."

 Then these bhikkhus, desiring to detach him from that pernicious view, pressed and questioned and cross-questioned him thus: "Friend Arittha, do not say so.
 Do not misrepresent the Blessed One; it is not good to misrepresent the Blessed One.
 The Blessed One would not speak thus.
 For in many discourses the Blessed One has stated how obstructive things are obstructions, and how they are able to obstruct one who engages in them.
 The Blessed One has stated how sensual pleasures provide little gratification, much suffering, and much despair, and how great is the danger in them.
-With the simile of the skeleton...with the simile of the piece of meat... with the simile of the grass torch... with the simile of the pit of coals... with the simile of the dream... with the simile of the borrowed goods... with the simile of the tree laden with fruit... with the simile of the slaughterhouse... with the simile of the sword stake... with the simile of the snake's head, the Blessed One has stated how sensual pleasures provide little gratification, much suffering, and much despair, and how great is the danger in them." ${ }^{\prime 250}$
+With the simile of the skeleton...with the simile of the piece of meat... with the simile of the grass torch... with the simile of the pit of coals... with the simile of the dream... with the simile of the borrowed goods... with the simile of the tree laden with fruit... with the simile of the slaughterhouse... with the simile of the sword stake... with the simile of the snake's head, the Blessed One has stated how sensual pleasures provide little gratification, much suffering, and much despair, and how great is the danger in them." [^250]

 Yet although pressed and questioned and cross-questioned by them in this way, the bhikkhu Arittha, formerly of the vulture killers, still obstinately adhered to that pernicious view and continued to insist upon it.